Last Updated on August 4, 2021 by Corinne Schmitt

 - Metal rack that came with your Instant Pot

-- A broiler pan if you want to crisp the skin at the end
+- A broiler pan or roasting pan if you want to crisp the skin at the end

 How to Make Instant Pot Turkey

 I break my recipes down into steps out of habit but don’t be fooled.
 Really this is a dump and press start recipe!

 Add 3/4 cup water, celery, carrots, onion, and garlic cloves to the inner liner of your electric pressure cooker.